 This is a browser hijacker, aiming to change your search page to show you different ads.
 These ads can lead you to hacked websites that may infect your Mac with malware.

-Lots of suspicious and potentially unwanted programs that affect Mac devices have been released in the wild.
-Such programs are designed to access installed browsers and then heavily modify their settings.
-All changes happen without users’ knowledge.
-So it is possible that the so-called Bing Redirect Virus on Mac is a result of the unnoticed installation of any undesired app.
-As long as this program is running on your Mac you may also see an increased number of annoying online advertisements to appear on every website you visit.
+Lots of suspicious and potentially unwanted programs that affect Mac devices have been spotted in the wild.
+Such programs are designed to access installed browsers and then modify their settings.
+All changes happen without a user’s knowledge or permission.
+So, it is possible that this issue on Mac is a result of the unnoticed installation of any undesired app.
+Since such a program may alter some basic browser settings, your default search engine is very likely to be changed.
+As long as this program is running on your Mac, you may also see an increased number of annoying online advertisements generated on every website you visit.
 Furthermore, the undesired program could be using some tracking technologies to spy on your online behavior.

 |Name||Bing Redirect Virus|

 |Type||Browser Redirect / Potentially Unwanted Program / Adware / Browser Hijacker|

 |Short Description||Indicates that an undesired program may be running on your Mac.
 Such a program may heavily modify web browsers’settings and start generating annoying ads without your permission.|